 We invite you to learn more about our Certified Instructors, who they are, why they began to study Qigong and Tai Chi, and more importantly, why they still practice.
-To learn more about about our Nam Hoa Master, Jim-Scott Behrends or Teacher Jude, visit the "About Our Master/Teacher" section as well.
+To learn more about about our Nam Hoa Master, Jim-Scott Behrends or Teachers Jude Forsyth or Tom Wolf, visit the "About Our Master/Teacher" section..

 Certified Instructors are listed alphabetically by their last name.